SK-EID/dds-documentation/docs/index.md

 ###  BDOC format

 In addition starting from version 3.5 DigiDocService also supports BDOC 2.1 _with__time-marks_ (BDOC-TM).
 BDOC _with time-stamps_ (BDOC-TS, ASiC-E) format is supported since version 3.8 for using MobileCreateSignature method.
-Validation of BDOC-TS file format is supported starting from 3.9.
-Version 3.9.1 does not yet support methods PrepareSignature, MobileSign, AddDataFile, RemoveDataFile, RemoveSignature, support will be added to version 3.10.
+Validation of BDOC-TS container format is supported starting from 3.9 and since 3.10 BDOC-TS is fully supported, i.e. added support for following methods: CreateSignedDoc, AddDataFile, RemoveDataFile, PrepareSignature, FinalizeSignature, MobileSign, RemoveSignature.

  The description of BDOC file format is available in BDOC specification [9].